chuanandy/assignment-2.15-Secret-Management-on-AWS/README.md

 *Specific Resource ARN

-For the secret named prod/cart-service/credentials, the precise Amazon Resource Name (ARN) should be used to restrict access only to that secret.
+For the secret named prod/cart-service/credentials, the precise Amazon Resource Name (ARN) should be used to restrict access only to the specific secret.

 A sensible and robust ARN for the policy resource is: